Winchester Community Library

 - An individual seeking to use the Internet on the library’s computers shall have no overdue materials or outstanding fines.

-- The Library charges 15 cents per page for text printing.
-Pictures larger than one quarter of a page are 25 cents per page.
-All computers print to the front desk.
+- The Library charges 15 cents per page for printing black and white copies and 30 cent per page for color copies.
+All computers print to the front desk

 LEGAL & ETHICAL USE